 Over 24 Hours: $18 for each additional day.

-Parking will be free for anyone at the Platinum, Diamond, or Seven Stars status on their Total Rewards players card.
+As with self-parking, valet parking will be free for anyone at the Platinum, Diamond, or Seven Stars status on their Total Rewards players card.

 Some other notes: